hellerve/blog/posts/zepto,_A_Eulogy.md

 Maybe I gave up on zepto too soon; maybe a general regrouping and rewrite would’ve helped.
-But as readers of this blog know, I never lack ideas for side projects, and I’m currently in a love affair with Carp.
+But as readers of this blog know, I never lack ideas for side projects, and I’m currently in a love affair with [Carp](http://github.com/carp-lang/carp), as you’ll realize if you scroll through my recent post output.
 I’m just grateful for the time I spent on zepto, for I learned a lot, and happy I have time to tackle other challenges again.

 ```
 (define (goodbye)